Guidelines for Preparing Plans of Study

 - Students who have not been officially exempted from the MS Thesis requirement should file a Master's Plan of Study no later than the end of their third semester in the program.

 - Students who have been exempted from the MS requirement must submit a Doctoral Plan of Study by the end of their fourth semester in the program.
 (Students seeking exemption from the MS requirements must submit an Exemption from Departmental Requirement form, signed by your major professor, program director, and the department chair, authorizing your exemption from the MS thesis requirement before filing the doctoral plan of study).

 - Students who have completed and defended the MS thesis in our program should submit a Doctoral Plan of Study by the beginning of the semester following the semester in which they defended the thesis and before initiating the General Doctoral Exam process.

 To begin the Plan of Study process ask Thane Bryant to send you a link to the Plan of Study Worksheet for your program and cohort OR find the link at the end of these instructions.
 It will guide you through the process of deciding what should be on your Plan of Study.
 If your program has revised their requirements since your cohort started and you would like to proceed under the revised requirements, let Thane know which cohort's requirements you intend to follow and he will make sure you get the correct worksheet.

 1. Assemble an MS Thesis Committee or Doctoral Committee and identify the committee members on the Plan of Study worksheet.

 The student's advisory committee approves the plan of study and is responsible for conducting examinations and supervising thesis and dissertation research.
-The chair of the advisory committee is referred to as the "major professor."
+The chair of the advisory committee is also referred to as the "Major Professor."